Helkem/TetherPay/README.md

 # TetherPay

-A Web3 React App Frontend that can be used to send Tether tokens to any ETH address.
+A Web3 React App to send Tether tokens to any ETH address.

 ## Description
+Connect your wallet and input a valid ETH address and send Tether tokens to anyone in the world.

-Uses the help of the Wagmi and viem libraries to interact with the Tether ERC20 smart contract.
+Uses the help of the Wagmi and viem libraries to interact with the Tether ERC20 smart contract, uses Rainbow kit to connect user Web3 Wallet
-Also uses Rainbow kit to connect the users Web3 Wallets This is built on the official Ethereum mainet so do not send any real tokens unless you would want to.
+This is built on the official Ethereum mainet so do not send any real tokens unless you would want to.

 ### Dependencies
 * Requires Node.js
 * Requires Node Package Manager

 ### Node Version
 Tested with v20.12.2